khimaros/diffusable/README.md

 automatic model downloads will be stored in `~/.cache/huggingface/`

 to dump the configuration for inspection, append the `--dump` flag to any command.

+to repeat tasks (useful with random seed), use the `--repeat` flag.

 for more detailed usage, see help: